China passes controversial Hong Kong national security law

 State-run Global Times also reported the law will charge the region's chief politician with appointing judges to try such cases, threatening the autonomy of Hong Kong's legal system from the communist mainland courts.

-Tam Yiu-chung, a Hong Kong politician on the National People's Congress Standing Committee, told reporters that under the law, offenses will carry a sentence of three to 10 years in prison.
+Tam told reporters that under the law, offenses will carry a sentence of three to 10 years in prison.
 However, RTHK reported that terms could be much higher than that.

+Amnesty International condemned the law's passing as "the greatest threat" to human rights in the region in recent history.

+"From now on, China will have the power to impose its own laws on any criminal suspect it chooses," Joshua Rosenzweig, head of Amnesty Internationals China team, said in a statement.
+"The speed and secrecy with which China has pushed through this legislation intensifies the fear that Beijing has calculatingly created a weapon of repression to be used against government critics, including people who are merely expressing their view or protesting peacefully."

-The law was passed on the last day of the three-day congress after being deliberated on Sunday and is expected to go into effect July 1 -- the 23rd anniversary of Hong Kong returning to Chinese rule from British authority.
+The law was passed on the last day of the three-day congress after being deliberated on Sunday and is expected to go into effect on Wednesday -- the 23rd anniversary of Hong Kong returning to Chinese rule from British authority.

 The region was returned in 1997 under the promise that it would maintain its autonomy from mainland China for 50 years established in the U.N.-filed Sino British Joint Declaration.